jiangwenyuan/nuster/README.md

     nuster rule img if { path_beg /img/ }

-This will work because the evaluation in request stage will either be ture or false, and will never be true in response stage as `path` is not available in the response stage.
+This will work because the evaluation in the request stage will either be true or false and will never be true in the response stage as `path` is not available in the response stage.

 2. Cache if `Content-Type` in response is `image/jpeg`

     nuster rule jpeg if { res.hdr(Content-Type) image/jpeg }

-This will work because the evaluation in request stage is always false as `res.hdr` is not available in the request stage, and will be either true or false in response stage.
+This will work because the evaluation in the request stage is always false as `res.hdr` is not available in the request stage, and will be either true or false in the response stage.

 3. Cache if the request path begins with `/img/` and `Content-Type` in response is `image/jpeg`